alanmatzumiya/alanmatzumiya.github.io/README.md

 ![Prologue Theme](assets/images/screenshot.png "Prologue Theme Screenshot")

+# My website
+[Personal Project] - Project: Personal website

+# Summary
+This website serves as my personal website where I can show all the projects I worked on and my experiences.

+# Technologies:

+* HTML
+* CSS
+* Bootstrap
+* GitHub Pages
+* Git
+* Markdown

 This is Prologue, a simple, single page responsive site template from [HTML5 UP](https://html5up.net/prologue), now available as a blog-aware Jekyll theme from [Chris Bobbe](https://chrisbobbe.github.io).
 It features a clean, minimalistic design and a sticky sidebar with navigation-linked scrolling.

 **Demo**: https://chrisbobbe.github.io/jekyll-theme-prologue/

 # Added Features